 2019 START NUMBERS AND ENTRIES REVEALED

-Last year’s Isle of Man TT Races fuelled by Monster Energy champions Michael Dunlop, Peter Hickman and Dean Harrison have confirmed their entry for the 2019 race meeting.
+Last year’s Isle of Man TT Races champions Michael Dunlop, Peter Hickman and Dean Harrison have confirmed their entry for the 2019 race meeting.

 They will be facing some of their toughest opposition yet as multiple TT Race winners John McGuinness and Ian Hutchinson make a full scale return to racing after injury - the multiple winners representing the factory Norton and Honda teams respectively.